pmeaney/harperdb-dockerized-template-app/README.md

 - To make requests to HarperDB endpoints, you will need to use a an "Authorization: Basic" header, with your base64 encoded username:password (using the username & password you set in the environment section of the docker-compose file).
 In our case, that would be:
   - `Authorization: Basic SERCX0FETUlOOnBhc3N3b3Jk`
   - Which represnts: `Authorization: Basic <base64 encoded username:password>`
   - For more info on base64 encoding check out this [MDN Example](https://developer.mozilla.org/en-US/docs/Web/API/Window/btoa#examples).
-Here's an example of how to obtain that via basic browser javascript:

 #### Routes are available at "app-name/routeEndpoint"